Installation

 Prerequisites

-Device Agent connects to your existing MQTT Broker and model service.
+Device Agent connects to an MQTT Broker and an LLM service.
 Before installing, make sure you have:

 - MQTT Broker endpoint and credentials

-- Model provider, model name, and API key
+- LLM provider, model name, and API key

 - Browser access to the Device Agent Web console port,